Total Joint Replacement

 As part of our commitment to advanced orthopedic techniques, Tucson Orthopaedic Institute is proud to offer MAKOPlasty – the latest advancement in partial knee replacement surgery.
 A high definition, 3D image of your knee is displayed on a computer, which the surgeon views and uses a robotic arm to perform the surgery.
 The accuracy is unprecedented.

-MAKOPlasty is performed by Dr. Kevin Bowers, a specially trained knee surgeon, at Oro Valley Hospital.
+MAKOPlasty is performed at Oro Valley Hospital by specially trained knee surgeons, Dr. Kevin Bowers and Dr. Ali Dalal.
 Want to know if you’re a candidate for robotic knee surgery?
 Contact Tucson Ortho at our Oro Valley office at (520) 544-9700.

-For more information on any joint replacement procedure or to arrange a consultation with a joint replacement surgeon at Tucson Orthopaedic Institute, please call one of our three southwestern Arizona offices.
+For more information on any joint replacement procedure or to arrange a consultation with a joint replacement surgeon at Tucson Orthopaedic Institute, please call one of our four southwestern Arizona offices.